-Upfront disclaimer: I am personally building my startup globally at WeWork locations and WeWork is also a user of the kaam.work hiring platform
+Upfront disclaimer: I am building my startup globally at WeWork locations.
+WeWork is also a user of the kaam.work hiring platform.

-Its a brutal world out there: when things are going well, everyone is in awe and applauding you but a sliver of a dark cloud and the swords come out!
+It’s a brutal world out there.
+When things are going well, everyone is in awe and applauding you, but sliver of dark cloud and swords come out.

-In the last 10 months while building kaam.work,
+All thanks to WeWork, in the last 10 months while building kaam.work:

-- I have met with scores of interesting entrepreneurs, freelancers, and industry professionals—two of whom are also my co-founders and several of whom are now on the platform (both as candidates and hiring managers)
+● I have met with scores of exciting entrepreneurs, freelancers, and industry professionals—two of whom are my co-founders, and several others are now on the platform as candidates as well as hiring managers

-- I have travelled to Mumbai, Bangalore, Delhi, London, New York, Boston, San Francisco, Raleigh, Singapore, etc. cities.
-In each city, I have had an office to go-to and also warm and welcoming community teams to make me feel at home
+● I have travelled to Mumbai, Bangalore, Delhi, London, New York, Boston, San Francisco, Raleigh, Singapore, etc. cities.
+In each city, I have had an office to go to, and a warm and welcoming community team that made me feel at home

-- We have our own team members as well as aspirants who’ve secured dream jobs through the platform working out of 5 different cities globally
+● We have our own team members and aspirants who’ve secured their dream remote jobs through kaam.work working out of 5 different cities globally

-- Even within Bangalore, we have colleagues working remote jobs out of various offices.
-The in-city remote jobs are useful to avoid the crazy traffic and sometimes just for a change of ambience
+● Even within Bangalore, we have colleagues working remote jobs out of various offices.
+The in-city remote jobs are useful to avoid the city’s crazy traffic or sometimes just to change the ambience

-- I proudly invite people to visit our office – compare this to my first start-up in 2008 where it was the classic garage-style setup and I would usually go to meet people therefore!
+● I proudly invite people to visit our office.
+Compare this to my first startup in 2008 when offices were a classic garage-style setup, and I would usually go outtherefore to meet people

-I can go on…but I think you see where I am going – there are some businesses that entrepreneurs build and then there are ideas that the world needs – I personally don’t care if you classify WeWork as a tech company or a real estate company or whether the founder has 20x voting rights or not.
+I don’t care if you classify WeWork as a tech company or a real estate company or whether the founder has 20x voting rights or not.
 But yes, I do care that WeWork builds a sustainable economic model so that it can continue doing what it’s doing.
 And I have no doubt it will.
 Because the idea that is WeWork is bigger than the company WeWork.

-The headline picture for this post is of our colleagues shot at a WeWork🙂
+The headline picture for this post is one of our colleagues shot at a WeWork🙂